West Central MO near Clinton, MO

 One of my favorite features to use while shed hunting is the active tracker, which shows your path as a line on the map as you make your way through the woods.
 This allows me to carefully grid search an area with precision.
 Today, I methodically walked well over five miles over portions of our property with the help of OnX.
 It’s possible I may have missed some antlers, but OnX helps to reduce those misses tremendously.
 The added benefit is that you can save the track and it will tell you how far you walked and how long it took.

 As you can see by looking at my route, I was able to use OnX to precisely cover major portions of our timber.
 I was able to stay parallel with my previous paths and maintain a close distance so as not to overlook anything in my target area.

-All the above tips will you find more sheds, but the moral of the story is you just need to get out and look.
+All the above shed hunting tips will you find more antlers, but the moral of the story is you just need to get out and look.
 There’s a popular saying in shed hunting that “miles equals piles” of sheds.
 While it’s never a guarantee, you definitely won’t find them if you aren’t looking.
 Good luck out there and I hope some of these tips help you find a few more this year!

 Be sure to subscribe for more updates on hunting and fishing in the Midwest!